By Andrew Mackinnon

 en.wikipedia.org/wiki/Demographics_of_India#Vital_statistics (Natural change equals births minus deaths.)

-Non-white immigration into Australia also provides a strong stream of tenants to create demand for residential rental properties in Australia, so that residential property investors can confidently earn rental income from their residential rental properties that they own as residential investment properties in Australia.
-Non-white immigration into Australia leads to an increase in demand for residential rental properties in Australia and an increase in rents.
+Non-white immigration into Australia also provides a strong stream of renters to create demand for residential properties for rent in Australia, so that residential property investors in Australia can confidently earn rental income from their residential properties for rent in Australia that they own as residential investment properties in Australia.
+Non-white immigration into Australia leads to an increase in demand for residential properties for rent in Australia and an increase in rents.
 In the 1990s and 2000s, passive income in the form of rents from residential investment properties in Australia, being income earned without working for it, was marketed by the residential property industry in Australia as the holy grail of income.
 Australia’s economy has been built around this concept of passive income ever since.

 Non-white immigration into Australia should be banned.